 - All purchases should be coordinated through the SU Purchasing Dept. (contact x.1386 or

 - Equipment / supplies costing less than $300 can be purchased by the PI and reimbursed via petty cash within 30 days.Some items cannot be reimbursed via petty cash, so it's a good idea to check with the Purchasing and Contracting Office first.
 Note that no sales tax will be reimbursed.
 Sales tax exemption forms are available from the Purchasing and Contracting Office (OM 207).
 For reimbursement of petty cash you will need to submit a Petty Cash Form including the original receipt to the Grant Accounting office.

 State vehicles should be used when available (within the U.S.).
 Reserve vehicles online via the Faculty Information System.
 If you have questions, contact vehicle dispatch at x.1567.

 - Privately owned vehicle (POV) mileage is calculated using the current federal reimbursement rate.
-As of January 1, 2015 this rate has been increased to $0.575/mile.
+As of January 1, 2016 this rate has decreased to $0.54/mile.

 - Current reimbursement rates are available at

 - Hotel and meal costs will be reimbursed based on actual expenses shown on original receipts, up to a maximum of the federal maximum rates for lodging or M&IE (meals and incidental expenses) for your destination.
 In preparing a budget, see the federal rates established by the U.S. General Services Administration available at: